Skew Mean Curvature Flow

-A geometric point of view is to regard the SMCF as a Hamiltonian flow in a infinite dimensional symplectic manifold.
-This is explained in detail in \cite{HV} by using the language of non-linear Grassmannians.
+A geometric point of view is to regard the SMCF as a Hamiltonian flow in an infinite dimensional symplectic manifold.
 In fact, given a Riemannian manifold, the space of co-dimension two submanifolds forms an infinite dimensional symplectic manifold.
-The induced volume of the submanifolds defines a function on the symplectic manifold and its Hamiltonian equation is exactly the SMCF.
+The induced volume of the submanifolds defines an energy function on the symplectic manifold and its Hamiltonian flow is exactly the SMCF.